Institute for Biocomputation and Physics of Complex Systems: Research lines

-The fundamental objectives of BIFI are: to achieve research excellence, to transfer fundamental knowledge, to promote innovation and to train a new generation of young scientists in the use of techniques and methods from different disciplines.
+The fundamental objectives of BIFI are: to achieve research excellence, to transfer fundamental knowledge, to promote innovatin,n and to train a new generation of young scientists in the use of techniques and methods from different disciplines.
 BIFI also fosters an open and innovative scientific culture and the development of a wide network of collaborations with prestigious institutions at national and international levels.

 The science of the 21st century has a strong multidisciplinary character and the analysis of complex systems based on the holistic principle that "the whole is more than the sum of its parts" is the essence and the starting point of the institute's research.

 The institute's activities also include the organization of seminars and national and international congresses.
 In recent years, it has achieved a strong institutional presence and an increasing number of collaborations established with the business world.